kyndryl-design-system/shidoka-foundation/CONTRIBUTING.md

    1. Releases will trigger automatically when the right commit messages are pushed to `main` or `beta`.
    1. All testing must be done on the PR level before merging, since the release will happen automatically after merge.
 1. Creating Components
-   1. Components should be contained within their own folder containing `ts`, `scss`, `test`, and `stories` files.
-Subcomponents can share the same folder.
+   1. Components should be contained within their own folder containing `ts`, `scss`, and `stories` files.
+Sub-components can share the same folder.
    1. Add new components to the root `index.ts` file.
    1. Everything in the design system should be 100% generic.
 Remember that these components could be used to build any application.
 Application concerns must be separated.
    1. Use Lit [directives](https://lit.dev/docs/templates/directives/) and [decorators](https://lit.dev/docs/components/decorators/) whenever possible.